Autonomous Search of Semantic Objects in Unknown Environments: Related Work

 Robot path and motion planning is one of the most studied areas in robotics.
 The basic objective is to find an optimal and collision-free path for a robot to navigate to some goals in an environment.
 Many traditional path-planning approaches assume a more or less known environment, i.e., the robot already has a map and models of objects \cite{lavalle2006planning}.
-On the other hand, real-time, sensing-based planning in an unknown environment still largely remains a challenge \cite{alterovitz2016robot}.
+On the other hand, real-time, sensing-based planning in an unknown environment remains largely a challenge \cite{alterovitz2016robot}.

 Earlier work includes grid-based planning approaches such as D* \cite{stentz1997optimal} and D* Lite \cite{koenig2005fast}, sampling-based approaches such as ERRT\cite{bruce2002real} and DRRT \cite{ferguson2006replanning}, and adaptive approaches such as \cite{RAMP}.
-These approaches consider the environment dynamic and partially known, but assume the goal position is known, disregard the uncertainties in sensing, the robot pose, and dynamics, and do not consider semantic information.
+These approaches consider the environment dynamic and only partially known, but assume the goal position is known, disregard the uncertainties in sensing, the robot pose, and dynamics, and do not consider semantic information.

 Recently, various techniques based on partially observable Markov decision processes (POMDPs) have been developed \cite{wang2022hybrid, veiga2019hierarchical, burks2019optimal} to incorporate sensing and robot motion uncertainties into planning in partially observable environments.
 However, POMDP suffers from the curse of dimensionality and is computationally expensive, particularly when the state space is large.
 For the POMDP to scale, high-level abstraction must be made for the state space.
 For example, treat objects \cite{veiga2019hierarchical} or rooms\cite{wang2022hybrid} as state variables.
-The downside is that highly-abstracted models can lose touch with reality.
-To bypass this problem, some researchers turn to deep learning to learn semantic priors and make predictions on the unobserved region \cite{chaplot2020object, georgakis2021learning}.
+The downside is that highly abstracted models can lose touch with reality.
+To bypass this problem, some researchers turn to deep learning to learn semantic priors and make predictions on the unobserved region (PONI\cite{ramakrishnan2022poni}, SemExp\cite{chaplot2020object}, L2M\cite{georgakis2021learning}).
 These methods tend to suffer from poor generalization.